elfsternberg/boggle-solver/README.md

 ```

 A copy of this particular example can be found in the `sample_board.txt`
-file in the project root directory.
+file in the project root directory

 The parser can handle any amount of whitespace between the letters, and
 will ignore blank rows after the data.
 Those were common sources of